Anime: Japan’s Unique Animation Art Form

 Suginami Animation Museum

 With rotating exhibits and a cinema floor, this museum in Tokyo allows you to learn about the history of animation and how it developed.
-The museum includes a library of anime films that’s open to the public.
-There are vintage TV clips, interactive displays and human-sized figurines (characters like Rei Ayanami from Neon Genesis Evangelion).
+The museum includes a library of anime films that are open to the public.
+There are vintage TV clips, interactive displays, and human-sized figurines (characters like Rei Ayanami from Neon Genesis Evangelion (1995)).
 Through visiting you will also have the chance to do a voice-over and learn how to draw animations.

 toei-art-museum japan